aymerick/raymond/README.md

 ctx := map[string]interface{}{"yep": "message"}
 ```

 Here, `"message"` is converted to `true` because it is an non-empty string.
-See `IsTruth()` function for more informations on boolean conversion.
+See `IsTrue()` function for more informations on boolean conversion.

 #### Else Block Evaluation